 Fred Hayes State Park was originally named Starvation State Park, after the reservoir it surrounds.
-Starvation State Park was established in 1972, two years after the Bureau of Reclamation’s constructed the dam, which created the 3,495 surface acre reservoir as part of the Central Utah Water Project.
+Starvation State Park was established in 1972, two years after the Bureau of Reclamation constructed the dam, which created the 3,495 surface acre reservoir as part of the Central Utah Water Project.

 The name “Starvation” has been credited to two legends.
-One says that a group of mountain men caught in winter snows survived by stealing a cache of food belonging to local Native American tribes, and as a result, the tribe starved.
+One says that a group of mountain men caught in winter snow survived by stealing a cache of food belonging to local Native American tribes, and as a result, the tribe starved.
 The second and more common legend tells the opposite story, with the tribes stealing the trappers’ cache of food and leaving the trappers to starve.
 It is very likely, however, that neither legend, even if true, resulted in the naming of the dam and reservoir.

 In the late 1800s and early 1900s, cattlemen and homesteaders founded a small settlement along the banks of the Strawberry River in the area now occupied by the reservoir and dam.
 Their story is one of hardship and perseverance as they struggled to survive in a harsh, hostile environment.
 Winters were hard, long, and extremely cold.
 Their cattle and livestock often froze during these winter months, and the short growing season was hindered by flooding, hailstorms, early frosts, and other calamities.
 Many perished from hunger.
 The remaining homesteaders nicknamed the area “Starvation,” and it was from this reference that the reservoir, dam, and state park received their names.

 Secluded and beautiful, Fred Hayes State Park at Starvation abounds with natural diversity and recreational opportunities of all kinds.
 The annual walleye fishing tournament has become a popular event, with trophy fish weighing over 10 pounds caught nearly every year.
-The scenic beauty of 3,500 acres of park land, the dazzlingly blue waters of the reservoir, remote beaches, and numerous coves makes this a favorite destination for boating enthusiasts statewide.
+The scenic beauty of 3,500 acres of parkland, the dazzlingly blue waters of the reservoir, remote beaches, and numerous coves make this a favorite destination for boating enthusiasts statewide.

 Opened to the public as a state park in 1972.